HelloWorldLTY/MuSe-GNN/readme.md

 This folder contains the download links of our used datasets.
 Before running our codes, please download the datasets based on these links.

+## Demodata

+This folder contains our gene embeddings from different techniques and tissues.

 ## Graph construction

 This folder contrains the codes we used to generate graph structure data, which contain gene expression profiles and co-expression network.
 For scRNA-seq data, please directly run scRNA_preprocessing.ipynb.
 For scATAC-seq data, please run scATAC_preprocessing.ipynb based on the gene activity matrix of scATAC-seq data.
 For spatial transcriptomics data, please run spatial_sparkx.ipynb and spatial_preprocessing.ipynb to generate spatial co-expression network and augumented data for the training process.